ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Guided cross-country skiing

 Given the Korpikartano’s heritage as a boarding school where many of the Sami children travelled huge distances by cross country skis to attend, it seems fitting to give this ancient pastime (and transportation method) a try whilst at staying in the area.
 A guide will give you full tuition prior to taking a short loop around the hotel to enjoy the peace and quiet.
 If you do wish to explore again in your free time then you can hire the skis from the hotel directly.
+You will be out for around one to one and a half hours.

 The highlight of so many people’s stay in Lapland is the husky safari.
 There is truly nothing comparable to preparing the dogs excitement and anticipation before they are on the safari leading almost instantly to the peace and quiet as they head off onto the winter trail.
-The whole activity here will take around 2 hours (including transfers and some time at the farm to meet the dogs and take pictures) and is a Lapland memory you will treasure forever.
+The whole activity here will take around 2 to 2.5 hours (including transfers and some time at the farm to meet the dogs and take pictures) and is a Lapland memory you will treasure forever.

 Image credit: Marcellus Kimont